CS-5001-Fall-2024/Resources/Syllabus.md

 # Policies
 **Seeking Help:** In any course, all students experience some difficulties and frustration and everyone (professor included) makes mistakes.
 Everybody needs help sometimes, and I would love to provide it!
 When it is your turn to have problems, do not suffer in silence!
 Talk to your professor immediately, before things become serious.
 You can do this via Teams, email, or Zoom.
 She wants to help you solve these problems and does not make any judgments.
 Because she cannot always know when trouble starts, you must take the initiative of making initial contact.

 ~~🐣 If you have made it this far reading the syllabus, congratulations!
 To earn five points of extra credit on any one Lab assignment, send Sami a direct Teams message with a image that represents your learning style and a short description of why you chose that image.~~

+Because this was announced in class, the opportunity to earn extra credit just for reading the syllabus is no longer available.

 **Code Review:** Any student may be asked to come in for code review for any assignment.
 A student who does not meet with the instructor for a code review in a timely manner will be given a 0 on the assignment in question.
 A student who is unable to explain their code; answer the instructor's questions about their code; or reproduce their code as expected may receive a deduction of up to 100%, resulting in a 0 on the assignment.